olasmi02/Head_gear_classification/README.md

 # Headgear Classification Project

 This project demonstrates the steps involved in performing classification on a headgear dataset using the EfficientNetB0 model.
 It includes data loading, data preprocessing, model definition, training, evaluation, and testing.
+The headgear dataset used in this project is sourced from Kaggle.

+## Table of Contents
+- Dataset
+- Prerequisites
+- Getting Started
+- Results
+- Contributing
+- Authors
+- License
+- Acknowledgments

 ## Dataset